 Phil Buckley reports.

-So your wanting a PBY Catalina for a memorial display, do you just pop down to the local airport and hopefully find one on sale?
-No. You try Ebay and find one over 16,000km away to buy…..
-This is how the Australian based Rathmines Catalina Memorial Park Assoc Inc ended up with a static PBY-5A Catalina in early 2013 for its future museum where it intends to honor and recognize the heroism of the RAAF Catalina crews in WW2.
+So when you need a PBY Catalina for a memorial display, do you just pop down to the local airport and hopefully find one for sale?
+No – first you try eBay and find one some 16,000km away!
+At least, this is how the Australian-based Rathmines Catalina Memorial Park Association ended up acquiring a PBY-5A Catalina in early 2013, which it intends to display at a museum to honor and recognize the heroism of Royal Australian Air Force Catalina crews during WWII.

-Located just over an hour north of Sydney, NSW, Australia at Rathmines, on a the edge of a large lake system, lingers the remains of a WWII era seaplane base which is after 70years slowly becoming recognized as a historical site.
-The number of buildings that remain may have shrunk over the years since it was closed in early 1960s but there are still enough to inspire a committed band of volunteers and groups to make this location become a national tourist destination.
-The base in 1930s-1960s became a very popular place and also as a result of WW2, it is deeply connected with Australian war history.
-The Rathmines base is primarily known as a Catalina base but during WWII it also hosted Sunderlands, Mariners, Kingfishers and Dornier seaplanes.
-Between 1941 and 1952 the RAAF operated a total of 168 Catalinas, flown by four front line squadrons, two communications units and three air-sea rescue flights.
+Located at Rathmines, just over an hour north of Sydney in New South Wales, Australia, linger the remains of a WWII-era seaplane base on a the edge of a large lake system.
+After 70 years, the site is slowly gaining recognition for its historical significance.
+The number of buildings which remain may have shrunk since the base’s closure during the early 1960s, but there are still enough to inspire a committed band of volunteers to make this location become a national tourist destination.
+Between the 1930s and 1960s, the location gained in popularity and, as a result of WWII, it is deeply connected with Australian military history.
+Rathmines is primarily known as a Catalina base, but it also hosted Short Sunderlands, Martin Mariners, Vought Kingfishers and Dornier Do 24 seaplanes during WWII.
+The RAAF operated a total of 168 Catalinas between 1941 and 1952.
+Four front line squadrons operated the type, as well as two communications units and three Air Sea Rescue flights.

-The RAAF Catalina flying boats arrived at the Rathmines in early 1941 and started to do training and fly operational missions deep into Asia from the base up to end of the war.
-Rathmines played a massive part in the defence of Australia in WWII and it is said that the Catalina essentially helped saved Australia as it spotted many Japanese invasion fleets in the Pacific, helped mine and destroy the Japanese navy and also saved many downed pilots lives.
-During these operations 322 RAAF aircrew members were lost in action.
-During WW2, the base at Rathmines became the largest RAAF flying boat base in the southern hemisphere with almost 3,000 RAAF personnel based there during 1944-45.
-Across the large base were once 230 buildings but now only a handful remain, as most were sold off in last few decades once it was closed.
-Over the last few years a Catalina Festival has been held at the base site each November and this has brought people in to learn about the history of the seaplane base.
-The Rathmines Catalina Memorial Park Assoc Inc has developed a plan to build a museum / hangar on the base to educate and form a memorial to the Catalina veterans so that their legacy is not forgotten.
-To get this moving, the RCMPA brought their own static Catalina restoration project on eBay and in doing so, acquired a cheap priced airframe at only $20,000 US from San Juan, Puerto Rico, South America.
-The airframe has a bit of corrosion needing to be controlled due to sitting outside for many years.
+RAAF Catalinas arrived at Rathmines in early 1941.
+They conducted training flights here, and also launched missions deep into enemy territory from the base, right up until war’s end.
+Indeed, Rathmines played a significant role in Australia’s defense during WWII.
+Some have said that Catalinas helped save Australia during WWII – they gave advanced warning of Japanese invasion fleets in the Pacific on a number of occasions, helped mine and diminish the Imperial Japanese Navy not to mention rescuing many downed pilots and shipwrecked sailors.
+These operations were far from risk-free, however, with 322 RAAF Catalina crewmen losing their lives in action.
+During WWII, the base at Rathmines became the largest RAAF flying boat base in the southern hemisphere with almost 3,000 RAAF personnel based there during 1944-45.
+The large base once boasted some 230 buildings, but only a handful now remain.
+Over the last few years, a Catalina Festival has taken place at the base site each November; this has helped present generations to learn about the seaplane base’s history.
+The Rathmines Catalina Memorial Park Association has developed a plan to build a museum/hangar on the base to educate and form a memorial to the Catalina veterans so that their legacy is not forgotten.
+To get this moving, the RCMPA bought their own static Catalina restoration project on eBay – in doing so, they acquired a minimally-priced airframe at only US$20,000 from San Juan, Puerto Rico.
+The airframe is definitely weather-worn, with some corrosion too after sitting outside for many years, but it is a great place to start.

 If you want to support The Rathmines Catalina Memorial Park Trust and the restoration of the PBY 5A Catalina – ‘Our Girl’ click HERE.